 Test and Trace Support Payment

-The Test and Trace Support Payment scheme started on 28 September 2020 and will close on 31 January 2021.
+The Test and Trace Support Payment scheme started on 28 September 2020.

 If you have been told by the NHS to self-isolate, either because you have tested positive for Coronavirus (COVID-19) or you have been in contact with someone who has tested positive, you may be entitled to some financial support during your self-isolation period.

 If you have been notified via the NHS COVID-19 App, you can refer to the countdown timer in the app to understand how long you should self-isolate for.